-When I recovered enough to walk outside without help, I drove one afternoon to the unemployment office on Chapel Street in New Haven.
+When I had recovered enough to walk outside without help, I drove one afternoon to the unemployment office on Chapel Street in New Haven.
 I don’t remember why, but I had low blood sugar while standing in line.
 Recognizing the symptoms –sweat, weakness, a sense of hazy distance from the present moment– I popped a few Lifesavers in my mouth.
 Eventually, I mumbled, with great difficulty, enough coherent answers to explain my situation to a sleepy, bald clerk, who authorized me to receive a bi-weekly gift from the State.

 Feeling a little woozy when I got outside, I hobbled down some side streets but could not find my car.
 I had no more Lifesavers and began to panic.
 Somehow I found my way to a little hole-in-the wall coffee shop.
 Moving towards the counter, I looked through blurry eyes at a middle-aged waitress with white hair and shouted, “Orange juice please!
 I need orange juice please!”